Majors & Minors

 Students who pursue the Bachelor of Science Degree in Environmental Science are prepared to meet the environmental challenges facing our world today.
 Knowledgable faculty members focus on helping students understand the natural science components of these issues by fostering an appreciation for the social and economic factors involved as well as training them in the technical skills required to compete in this expanding job market.
 This degree also prepares students who choose to further their education in graduate or professional schools in order to better meet the global problems associated with climate change, use of natural resources, and protection of the environment.

 Contact: Dr. Matthew Byron

-The Bachelor of Arts degree in History educates students in all aspects of the historical process.
+The Bachelor of Arts or Bachelor of Science degrees in History educates students in all aspects of the historical process.
 Within the framework of liberal arts, Young Harris College historians will become vigorous contributors to historical knowledge—producing accurate, compelling, and revealing narratives of real significance.
 The academic discipline presents an unmatched opportunity for scholars to find and explain the human condition.
 A history degree is flexible and far-ranging, and serves to prepare individuals for service in various fields such as law, teaching, historical archives, museums, government, business, public service, journalism and medicine.

 Contact: Dr. Claudie Massicotte